nhatpham218/leetcode-golang/README.md

 ```
-[SPOILER="Go 05/12/2025"]
+[SPOILER="Go 06/12/2025"]
 [CODE=clike]

 [/CODE]
 [/SPOILER]
-Day 100/100
 ```

 ```
+Get today daily leetcode problem.
+Then:
-Create a folder, a solution file, and a test file for the problem above.
-Refer to the existing folder structure to determine the naming convention and format.
-Leave the solution function blank.
-Dont add new test cases, just keep the example as test cases.
+    - Create a folder, a solution file, a test file and a readme file for the problem above.
+Can refer to the directory `problems/3661.Maximum-Walls-Destroyed-by-Robots` determine the naming convention and format.
+    - Leave the solution function blank.
+    - Dont add new test cases, just keep the example as test cases.
 ```